Lewis Theobald: Life and work

 Lewis Theobald was the son of Peter Theobald, an attorney, and his second wife, Mary.
 He was born in Sittingbourne, Kent, and baptized there on 2 April 1688.

 When Peter Theobald died in 1690, Lewis was taken into the Rockingham household and educated with the sons of the family, which gave him the grounding in Greek and Latin that would serve his scholarship throughout his career.
 As a young man, he was apprenticed to an attorney and then set up his own law practice in London.
 In 1707, possibly while he was apprenticing, he published A Pindaric Ode on the Union of Scotland and England and Naufragium Britannicum.
 In 1708 his tragedy The Persian Princess was performed at Drury Lane.

 Theobald translated Plato's Phaedo in 1714 and was contracted by Bernard Lintot to translate the seven tragedies of Aeschylus but didn't deliver.
-He translated Sophocles's Electra, Ajax, and Oedipus Rex in 1715.
+In 1714, Theobald adapted Sophocles's Electra, and in 1715 he translated Ajax, and Oedipus Rex.
 Theobald also wrote for the Tory Mist's Journal.
 He attempted to make a living with drama and began to work with John Rich at Drury Lane, writing pantomimes for him including Harlequin Sorcerer (1725), Apollo and Daphne (1726), The Rape of Proserpine (1727), and Perseus and Andromeda (1730); many of these had music by Johann Ernst Galliard.
 He also probably plagiarized a man named Henry Meystayer.
 Meystayer had given Theobald a draft of a play called The Perfidious Brother to review, and Theobald had it produced as his own work.